olfa8687/CNN-LSTM/README.md

 ## 🗂️ Repository Contents

 - `LSTM2018_(new).ipynb`: Main Jupyter Notebook with model code, training, and evaluation.
-- `data/`: Directory to place the CICIDS2018 dataset CSV files after download and preprocessing.
-- `results/`: Folder to save model predictions, plots, and evaluation metrics.
 - `README.md`: Documentation for usage and reproducibility.
 - `requirements.txt`: Python dependencies required to run the notebook.